Adapting your home: The bathroom

 Prescriptions

-Following an assessment some local authorities will issue you with prescription for the equipment that you need.
-This can be taken to a local retailer (usually a pharmacy or independent equipment retailer) and you can collect the equipment and begin to use it immediately.
-Usually there is the option to have the equipment delivered to your home if you have difficulty accessing your local retailers.
+Following an assessment some local authorities will issue you with a prescription for the equipment that you need.
+This can be taken to a local retailer (usually a pharmacy or independent equipment retailer), and you can collect the equipment and begin to use it immediately.
+There is usually the option to have the equipment delivered to your home if you have difficulty accessing your local retailers.

 Equipment hire